bmitchinson/v2.mitchinson.dev/source/_drafts/spotilight-notes.md

 * Pagination of new pages on scroll

 # Steps:
-* Create a site, hosted on benmitchinson.com, outside of the hexo index
-* Explore how to develop that site and serve/(just open?) that site locally.
+[x] Create a site, hosted on benmitchinson.com, outside of the hexo index [x] Explore how to develop that site and serve/(just open?) that site locally.
-* Draft up all page interaction + design
+[x] Draft up all page interaction + design
-* Build small main page with demo images + playlist links
-* Test view naviagation, all on one page, with non url routing.
+[] Build small main page with demo images + playlist links (CSS Grid All Page View) [] Test view naviagation, all on one page, with non url routing.
 (Refreshing brings you back to landing)

 * Move CSS to a CDN
 * Uglify to reduce size?
 Gulp bundling?
 Parcel?